Login

 Felt Underlayment

-Felt is a popular underlayment choice, offering better sound control than foam and a variety of uses.
-It provides better insulation and has the option to include an attached vapor barrier, making it ideal for concrete subfloors and roofs.
+Felt is a favored choice for underlayment as it delivers improved sound control compared to foam.
+It offers better insulation and can come with an optional vapor barrier, making it ideal for concrete subfloors or roofs.

 Cork Underlayment